 The movie is non-linear and composed of three main interconnected short stories, with a prologue, an epilogue, and some brief linking material between stories.
 For the purposes of this recap, they are listed in the order that they are shown in the movie.

-Prologue — Diner RobberyA young outlaw couple, identified only as "Pumpkin" (the man) and "Honey Bunny" (the woman), are in a diner discussing potential targets to perform an armed robbery.
+Prologue — Diner RobberyA young outlaw couple, identified only as "Pumpkin" (the man) and "Honey Bunny" (the woman), are in a diner discussing potential targets for an armed robbery.
 After rejecting liquor stores as being too dangerous, Pumpkin suggests that they begin robbing coffee shops and diners, citing less potential dangers for more lucrative rewards.
 On impulse, Honey Bunny suggests that they rob the diner they're currently in, and after sharing a passionate kiss the two produce firearms and start yelling:

 - Pumpkin: Everybody keep cool, this is a robbery!

 Honey Bunny: Any of you fucking pricks move, and I'll execute every last motherfucking one of you!